FirstStreet/fsf_api_access_python/README.md

 <a name="jupyter_setup"></a>
 ### [If you are using Jupyter Notebook](#toc)
-1. Add the following to the top of the file before the [client initialization](client-init) to allow the jupyter notebook and download loops to be nested
+1. Add the following to the top of the file before the [client initialization](client-init) to allow the jupyter notebook and download loops to work correctly

     ```python
     # Setup For Notebook only
     import nest_asyncio